Everest Base Camp Trek with Helicopter Return

 However, as you ascend higher from Lobuche, you will be crossing the elevation mark of 5000 meters, making it prone for people to suffer Acute Mountain Sickness.

 The first scratch of the trek is almost flat, with the occasional uphill ascent to reach Lobuche Pass.
-You must be careful with the Yaks walking across the trail for logistics.
+You must be careful when the Yaks walk across the trail for logistics.

 The Lobuche to Gorakshep section of the trek follows through the massive glacial moraines of Khumbu Glacier.